 The minimum age to become SCUBA certified is 10 years old.
 There is no maximum age.
 Students must be in good health and able to demonstrate their proficiency in the water.
 You do not have to be an Olympic swimmer or an athlete to learn to dive.
 As long as you are in good health and physical shape, you should have no problems learning how to SCUBA dive.

 If you have any preexisting medical conditions, you may be required to have your doctor complete a medical evaluation prior to your in-water training.
-You can download the medical questionnaire at the bottom of this page.
+You can download the medical questionnaire at the forms section of this website.

 The typical Open Water SCUBA class is broken up into four section.

-Upon registration, students will receive their new student information package and diver manual from the training agency of the class being taught unless they choose the eLearning option.
-Students will also receive a logbook.
+Upon registration, students will receive their new student information package and diver manual or eLearning code if they chose the eLearning option.

-Students will have to complete all required paperwork and, if applicable, have a medical statement signed by their physician prior to any water training.
-The forms are available for download a the bottom of this page.
+Students will have to complete all required paperwork and, if applicable, have a medical statement signed by their physician prior to any in-water training.
+The forms are available for download o the forms section of this website.
 Please read over and complete each form BEFORE the start of your class.

 While we highly recommend students use their own "personal gear" (mask, fins, snorkel, booties and wet suit) student are given the option of using our rental equipment for their personal gear.
 The use of the SCUBA equipment (BCD, Regulators, SPG, Tanks and Weights) is always included in the Open Water SCUBA course.

 Students are encouraged to have their own dive computer and become familiar with it prior to their in-water training.
 Computers are optional for PADI classes but are REQUIRED for SDI and SSI classes.
 We also encourage students to have their own mask defog, equipment bag and Save-a-Dive kit if using their own equipment.